BuildingSync/BuildingSync-asset-extractor/README.md

 1. `avg_sqft`.
 The avg_sqft method will return a weighted average value for all assets of the specified type found based on the area they serve.

-1. `age_oldest` and `age_youngest`.
-The age method will retrieve the 'YearInstalled' element of a specified equipment type and return either the oldest or youngest, as specified.
+1. `age_oldest` and `age_newest`.
+The age method will retrieve the 'YearInstalled' element of a specified equipment type and return either the oldest or newest, as specified.

 To test usage: